KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_json_ld/README.md

 #### Restrictions and Recommendations

-In order to keep glTF files easily readable with either a JSON or [JSON-LD](https://www.w3.org/TR/json-ld11/) parser and keep compatibility with [ISO/DIS 16684-3](https://www.iso.org/standard/79384.html), there are additional restrictions that are required for `KHR_xmp_json_ld` metadata packets.
+In order to keep glTF files easily readable with either a JSON or [JSON-LD](https://www.w3.org/TR/json-ld11/) parser and keep compatibility with [ISO 16684-3](https://www.iso.org/standard/79384.html), there are additional restrictions that are required for `KHR_xmp_json_ld` metadata packets.
 Failure to obey these restrictions may create issues for parsers.

 - [Expanded term definitions](https://www.w3.org/TR/json-ld11/#expanded-term-definition) are forbidden.
-- Compact IRIs (_prefix:suffix_) are required by [ISO/DIS 16684-3](https://www.iso.org/standard/79384.html).
+- Compact IRIs (_prefix:suffix_) are required by [ISO 16684-3](https://www.iso.org/standard/79384.html).
 Due to this, `@base` and `@vocab` keywords are always ignored.
 - Namespace prefixes are recommended to use the latin alphabet `A` to `Z` uppercase or lowercase, roman numerals `0` to `9`, or `_`.
 - Aliases and multiple prefixes for the same namespace are forbidden.
 - [Value objects](https://www.w3.org/TR/json-ld11/#value-objects) are forbidden unless otherwise specified, such as with Language Alternatives or when providing a content language for Text types.